Djugun

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Djugun had one of the highest income levels in Australia according to AreaSearch's aggregation of latest ATO data for financial year 2023.
-The median income among taxpayers was $72,059 and the average income stood at $84,687, compared to figures for Rest of WA which were $59,973 and $74,392 respectively.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $78,991 (median) and $92,834 (average) as of September 2025.
-Census data shows household, family and personal incomes all rank highly in Djugun, between the 93rd and 96th percentiles nationally.
-The earnings profile indicates that the $1,500 - 2,999 bracket dominates with 39.4% of residents (1,458 people).
-Higher earners are also significant, with 41.6% exceeding $3,000 weekly.
-Housing accounts for 14.7% of income, and strong earnings rank residents within the 93rd percentile for disposable income.
-The area's SEIFA income ranking places it in the 8th decile.
+The suburb of Djugun has one of the highest income levels in Australia according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Djugun is $72,059 and the average income stands at $84,687.
+These figures compare to those for the Rest of WA which are $59,973 and $74,392 respectively.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $78,991 (median) and $92,834 (average).
+Census data shows that household, family, and personal incomes in Djugun all rank highly nationally, between the 93rd and 96th percentiles.
+The earnings profile indicates that the majority of residents, 39.4% or 1,515 people, fall into the $1,500 - 2,999 weekly income bracket.
+This aligns with the regional trend where this cohort represents 31.1%.
+A significant proportion of residents, 41.6%, earn more than $3,000 weekly, suggesting strong purchasing power within the community.
+Housing expenses account for 14.7% of income.
+The area's disposable income ranking places it in the 93rd percentile and its SEIFA income ranking is in the 8th decile.

 Frequently Asked Questions - Income